ketka82uk/Baggle/README.md

 {searchLat !== 0 && <p className="subtitle is-6">{item.owner.town} || {distance(item.owner.lat, item.owner.lng, searchLat, searchLong)}km away</p>}
 ~~~

-Even though the JavaScript for the distance calculation is not mine (a mathmatical genuius I am not), getting the data to be able to pass into the function as arguments was still pretty tricky and I was very proud to get this element working.
+Even though the JavaScript for the distance calculation is not my own (a mathmatical genuius I am not), getting the data to be able to pass into the function as arguments was still pretty tricky and I was very proud to get this element working.

 ### Graphics, styling and the homepage